scil/LaravelFly/readme.md

-LaravelFly runs Laravel much faster, and make Tinker to be used online(use tinker while Laravel is responding requests from browsers).
+LaravelFly speeds up our existing Laravel projects, and make Tinker to be used online (use tinker while Laravel is responding requests from browsers).

 Thanks to [Laravel](http://laravel.com/), [Swoole](https://github.com/swoole/swoole-src) and [PsySh](https://github.com/bobthecow/psysh)